Can you have more than one financial adviser?

 Let's weigh up the potential pros and cons of taking advice from multiple sources.

-No single adviser can be an expert across all areas of financial planning.
-By using multiple advisers, you can pick specialists in the specific areas relevant to your situation - e.g. one for retirement, one for estate planning.
+By using multiple advisers, you can pick specialists in the specific areas relevant to your situation - e.g. one for retirement, and one for estate planning.

-With contrasting viewpoints and solutions offered, you have a better chance of finding the most optimal strategy for your goals and risk tolerance.
+With contrasting viewpoints and solutions offered, you have a better chance of finding the optimal strategy for your goals and risk tolerance.

 Compare costs and value